curious-cat-consulting/curious-hr-synapse/tests/e2e/README.md

 After all tests complete (even if they fail), the global teardown runs and cleans up any orphaned test users by:

-- Finding test users created in the last hour with `@curious.consulting` email domain
+- Finding test users created in the last hour with `@curiouscat.consulting` email domain
 - Deleting them and their associated data

 ### 3. Helper Functions